-The lounge is typically open from 4 a.m. until 9 p.m. daily.
+The lounge is typically open from 5 a.m. until 8 p.m. daily.

-For several years, the Escape Lounge MSP – and all Escape Lounges – were part of the Priority Pass lounge network.
-But that changed in 2017, as Escape Lounges left Priority Pass.
+For several years, the Escape Lounge MSP – and all Escape Lounges – were part of the Priority Pass lounge network, meaning several top travel credit cards could get you in for free.
+But that changed in 2017 when Escape Lounges left Priority Pass.

-And that leaves the Platinum Card from American Express as the best way to get in – either the personal or small business version will get you in for free.
+And that leaves the Platinum Card® from American Express as the best way to get in – either the personal or small business version will get you in for free.
 Plus, you can also bring two additional guests for free, too.
 Additional guests will cost you $45 apiece – though children under 2 won't count toward your guest count.